Butterfly painting

 Butterfly painting art project for kids

-Butterfly painting is a fun way for kids to explore symmetry and pattern.
-It’s created by painting one wing of the butterfly, folding it together and opening it again to reveal a matching print.
+This butterfly painting project is a new twist on the old classic “squish art”.
+It’s a fun way for kids to explore symmetry and pattern, created by painting one wing of the butterfly, folding it together and opening it again to reveal a matching print.

 How to do symmetrical butterfly painting